 Over the past 25 years, researchers have learned a lot about what’s going on inside your adolescent’s head.
 That includes how the adolescent brain responds to recreational drugs and alcohol.
 Their finding about drugs and the teenage brain are important for parents and teens to understand.

 “Adolescence is a time when the parts of the brain that are particularly sensitive to recreational drugs are still developing,” explains Dr. Laurence Steinberg, a professor of psychology at Temple University and author of the book, Age of Opportunity: Lessons from the New Science of Adolescence.

-In fact, when an adolescent uses recreational drugs before the age of 15, he’s ten times more likely to develop a substance abuse problem than if he’d waited to experiment until after 21.
+In fact, when adolescents use recreational drugs before the age of 15, they are 10 times more likely to develop a substance abuse problem than if they were to delay experimentation until after 21.

 “As those artificial chemicals from alcohol and other drugs get into the brain, the brain makes less Dopamine.
 It thinks it has enough,” Steinberg explains.
 “And as the brain makes less Dopamine, it starts to require more and more of the recreational drug in order to get the same feeling you would normally get naturally.”

 So when those adolescents grow up, they’re ten times more prone to addiction than their non-recreational-drug-using peers.

 A major effect of drugs on the teenage brain is that their early experimentation permanently changes their brain’s reward system.

 Now recreational drugs are not only more enjoyable, but also more necessary for their brains to experience the pleasure a “normal” brain can produce on its own.

 Researchers understand the importance of delaying adolescents’ use of recreational drugs, but how do we do it?
 Well, brain science can help here too, Steinberg says.